EvanFreeman/Dotfiles/README.md

     $ln -s Dotfiles/vim-files/vim/vimrc .vimrc

-Thats it, now open your vim, you can see all the features described above are being available, except command-t.
-Because it requires a compilation.
-The compilation step is very simple.
-Follow me,
+Thats it, now open your vim, you can see all the features described above are being available.

-    $ cd Dotfiles/vim-files/vim/bundle/command-t/ruby/command-t
-    $ ruby extconf.rb
-    $ make

-The make will succeed only when you have gcc installed , and your Vim has ruby support.
-To check the ruby support, open your vim and type,

-If there is no error then you have ruby support with your vim.
-The latest version of Vim has support for major dynamic languages like Python, Ruby and others.
-So that it won't give you any head ache.

-If the dynamic language support is not there with your Vim, then you have to install complete vim from your package manager.

-If you are using Debian based system you can follow this command.
-Other platforms has also the same option using their package manager tool.

-    $apt-cache search python | grep vim
-    $apt-cache search ruby | grep vim

-From the list install any of the GUI based package.

 ### Some Vim shortcuts